Skip to main content

 4

-Employment offers
+Receive offers

-If you are offered employment, the government department or agency will make you an offer, undertake pre-employment checks and complete your onboarding process.
+If you are offered employment the government department or agency will make you an offer, undertake pre-employment checks and complete your onboarding process.